-Medical misdiagnosis compensation is a type of clinical negligence claim brought as a result of negligent treatment.
+Medical misdiagnosis compensation is a type of medical negligence claim brought as a result of negligent treatment.
 A large proportion of medical misdiagnosis compensation claims are successfully fought each year by our specialist medical misdiagnosis solicitors.

 Medical misdiagnosis or undiagnosed illnesses fall into numerous different categories.
 These can range from medical negligence caused by cancer misdiagnosis, missed fractures or delayed treatment.
 Our negligence solicitors can help you pursue a no win, no fee medical misdiagnosis compensation claim for: